kwbentleyjr/CUNY-LaGuardia-Data-Analytics-Micro-Credential-Program/Tableau/README.md

 # Unit 6: Data Visualization & Communication with Tableau
 The files in this folder are examples of my knowledge of using Tableau to communicate data analyses with stakeholders.
 The file named Tableau_Public contains links to individual projects that can be viewed with a web browser.
+Download the pdf to access the links.

 ## Topics covered in this unit were: